sudeepdino008/zettelkasten/9df1dfd7.md

 It'll be more obvious in coming years.
 Downstream to it is technology.
 Further downstream is society, business and money.
 ### Learn
-Study: Microeconomics, game theory, pschology, persuasion, ethics, maths, computer science Reading is faster than listening.
+Study: Microeconomics, game theory, psychology, persuasion, ethics, maths, computer science Reading is faster than listening.
 Doing is faster than watching.
 ### Foundations are superimportant
 - Basic arithmetic and numeracy > calculus